Hurting in Windsor: How a viral police pepper-spray incident has illuminated racial tensions in a small Virginia town

 Windsor police chief says backlash from viral video of pepper-spray incident caused him to fire officer

-Asked if Black people are disproportionately targeted by police, Johnson said no. More than half of people in Virginia prisons are Black, he said, adding that he felt they’re there “because they don’t know how to behave.”
+Asked if Black people are disproportionately targeted by police, Johnson said no. More than half of the people in Virginia prisons are Black, he said, adding that he thinks that they’re there “because they don’t know how to behave.”

-Donald Trump won Isle of Wight County last year by about 18 percentage points, and his campaign signs still dot the landscape.
+Incumbent Donald Trump won Isle of Wight County last year by about 18 percentage points in the presidential election, and his campaign signs still dot the landscape.
 Windsor is one of just two incorporated towns in the 316-square-mile county, along with Smithfield to the north on a tributary of the James River.

 The county was not immune to the changes that have been sweeping the country in the past year.
 Its five-member board of supervisors, one of whom is Black, voted unanimously in February to take down the Confederate statue outside the courthouse.
 It offered to relocate the monument to a cemetery in Windsor, but the town declined.